-Vinyl record is a medium for storing and playing music.
+The vinyl record is a medium for storing and playing music.
 It does not serve to fill up the shelves and when assessing the value and preservation we always looking into a condition of the record itself.
-Poor preserved records with well preserved cover has absolutely no value.
-This guide will serve primarily retailers to estimates the state of the records that sell, that does not happen that a garbage record sold as “well-preserved” (as it often happens).
+Poorly preserved records with well-preserved cover have absolutely no value.
+This guide will serve primarily retailers to estimates the state of the records that they sell so that does not happen that a garbage record is sold as “well-preserved” (as it often happens).

-The records aregraded with the numbers 0-10 or with a descriptive English labels (Mint, Excellent, Good), where the score 0-2 gives to that due to the damage is such that it’s worthless, to 10, which is considered to be one that is preserved like new.
-Lack of protective nylon or protective paper further diminish the value.
-Vinyl records with a score 0-2 are not for use and sale, they are not worth anything.
+The records are graded with the numbers 0-10 or with a descriptive English label (Mint, Excellent, Good), where the score 0-2 gives to that due to the damage is such that it’s worthless, to 10, which is considered to be one that is preserved like new.
+Lack of protective nylon or protective paper further diminishes the value.
+Vinyl records with a score of 0-2 are not for use and sale, they are not worth anything.

-Record may be in good condition, but greasy due to fingerprints or dirty.
-Such records can be washed with special washing machines or by hand, but this is a process that lasts and that costs money, and it reduces the value of plate sales.
+The record may be in good condition, but greasy due to fingerprints or dirty.
+Such records can be washed with special washing machines or by hand, but this is a process that lasts and that costs money, and it reduces the value of a record.
 It is important that you know to grade a value of a record by yourself so that the buyer would not have felt cheated, but also that you won’t be cheated by a seller or a buyer-reseller.
-Remember that vinyl record serves to reproduce music,so any damage, fat cover, soiled, distortion significantly degrade the quality of reproduced music, and therefore its value.
-Vinyl, the material from which to produce records, in itself is imperfect material, does not take much to destroy.
+Remember that vinyl record serves to reproduce music, so any damage, fat, soil or distortion significantly degrades the quality of reproduced music and therefore its value.
+Vinyl, the material from which records are made is an imperfect material and it does not take much to destroy it.

 For visual evaluation of the records take the record in hand (keep it around the perimeter and central label) and “shines” is the source of light, the best close to the bulb (as in the pictures).
 Move it back and forth, up and down, until you review the entire surface.

-Descriptions and evaluation is described according to the Goldmine Grading Standard.
+Descriptions and evaluations are described according to the Goldmine Grading Standard.

 10 Mint condition (perfectly preserved)